vmware/container-service-extension/docs/cse3_1/TEMPLATE_MANAGEMENT.md

 ## TKG Templates
 Starting CSE 3.1.1, CSE will allow providers to import standard VMware Tanzu Kubernetes Grid OVA into VCD via CSE server cli.
-Once these OVAs are imported into VCD, `vcd-cli with CSE plugin` and `Container UI plugin` can be used to deploy clusters from the TKG templates.
-Users with proper VMware Tanzu Kubernetes Grid license can even get support from VMware for these clusters running VMware Tanzu Kubernetes Grid runtime.
-CSE will publish and keep an updated list of VMware Tanzu Kubernetes Grid OVAs that has been tested and verified to work with CSE.
-Users can choose to use other available VMware Tanzu Kubernetes Grid OVAs but they may not work properly with CSE.
+Once these OVAs are imported into VCD, `vcd-cli with CSE plugin` and `Kubernetes Container Clusters UI plugin` can be used to deploy clusters from the TKG templates.
+CSE will publish and keep an updated list of VMware Tanzu Kubernetes Grid OVAs that have been tested and verified to work with CSE.

 <a name="import_tkgm_templates"></a>
 ### Importing VMware Tanzu Kubernetes Grid OVAs into VCD